paco-fuentes/btc-geekshubs-30092023-proyecto-3/README.md

 Problem: The color palette buttons occasionally require multiple clicks.
 Observation: There appears to be a correlation with the array position in the previous row and the number of clicks relative to the current row.

-2. Empty Username Field Bypass:

-Problem: Entering a name and subsequently deleting it allows entry with an empty username field.
-Observation: Deleting the entered name should trigger validation to prevent submission with an empty username.

-These observations are crucial for enhancing the project's quality and user experience.

 ### Achivements and Solutions

 -